Cobaltians-Plugins/Plugins-Share/README.md

 # Share Plugin

-Share plugin allows you to share file from the web or internal application data.
+Share plugin allows you to share content or files from the web or internal application data to other applications.

 ## How to use